gugaio/elk-nginx-docker/README.md

 # Intro
-This small project contains all you need to run a **docker compose up** command and have a Nginx ready monitored by a ELK stack.
+This small project contains all you need to execute a **docker compose up** command and get a Nginx up, running and monitored by a ELK stack.
-It allows you to analyse any log data sent by nginx to Elastic Search using the visualization tools of Kibana.
+It allows you to analyse any log data sent by nginx using Kibana.
 You DONT need this README to run the project, only **docker compose up** is enough.
 But here I'll show you the key points of solution if you need understand each item.